-9 Although the remote area SOP will differ in some respects from the North Slope SOP, it will include the identical requirements that the Puma operator ensure the Puma is in working order prior to flight, perform required maintenance, and keep a log of any maintenance performed.
+11 Although the remote area SOP will differ in some respects from the North Slope SOP, it will include the identical requirements that the Puma operator ensure the Puma is in working order prior to flight, perform required maintenance, and keep a log of any maintenance performed.

-U.S. Department of Transportation September 10, 2014 Page Eleven
+U.S. Department of Transportation September 24, 2014 Page Eleven

-Based upon the foregoing, AV requests that the FAA grant it the necessary exemptions under Section 333 of the FAA Reform Act and 49 U.S.C. § 44701(f) of the Federal Aviation Act as requested herein to allow commercial operations of the Puma within the continental United States and its territories.
+Based upon the foregoing, AV requests that the FAA grant it the necessary exemptions under Section 333 of the FAA Reform Act and 49 U.S.C. § 44701(f) as requested herein to allow commercial operations of the Puma within the areas defined above.

-Sincerely
+Sincerely,

-Jonathan B. Hill M. Anne Swanson Benjamin M. Berlin Counsel for AeroVironment, Inc.
+Jonathan B. Hill M. Anne Swanson Benjamin M. Berlin

+Counsel for AeroVironment, Inc.